-The expansion and renovation of Mao's Compound from Qing Dynasty to the Republic of China reflect a dynamic process shaped by historical changes and cultural accumulation.
-Built during the Jiaqing period of the Qing Dynasty (1796-1820) by Mao Liang, the 10th generation of the Mao Clan, the compound underwent significant expansions and modifications during the Republic of China era [1-2].
-This period saw the compound's development align with a broader trend among Shanxi merchant families, who constructed grand compounds in a spirit of mutual competition.
+The expansion and renovation of This residence from Qing Dynasty to the Republic of China reflect a dynamic process shaped by historical changes and cultural accumulation.
+Built during the Jiaqing period of the Qing (1796-1820),Dynasty the compound underwent significant expansions modifications during the Republic of China era This period saw the compound's development align with a broader trend among Shanxi merchant families, who constructed grand compounds in a spirit of mutual competition.

-Mao Shengxin, the son of Mao Liang, extended the original compound northward to build Jiude Hall.
 This new section was organized into two courtyard groups situated on either side of Jufu Lane, greatly expanding the architectural scope.
-Meanwhile, Mao Shengxiu acquired land on the southern side of the compound and constructed Sanyi Hall, a more orderly structure than Jiude Hall, with two courtyard groups placed on either side of Yingxian Lane (Figure 2).
+Meanwhile, Shengxiu acquired land on the southern side of the compound and constructed Sanyi Hall, a more orderly structure than Jiude Hall, with two courtyard groups placed on either side of Yingxian Lane (Figure 2).

 Figure 2.
-Layout of the Mao's Compound Image Source: Drawn by the Authors

-During this expansion, the Mao family emphasized both the functionality of the residence and the integration of decorative arts, such as stone carvings, wood carvings, and brick carvings.
+Layout of the Residential buildings in the Qing Dynasty Source: Drawn by the Authors During this expansion, the family emphasized both the functionality of the residence and the integration of decorative arts, such as stone carvings, wood carvings, and brick carvings.
 These elements not only showcased the owner's aesthetic sensibility but also reflected cultural refinement.
 As the Guangxu period of the Qing Dynasty transitioned into the early Republic of China, the compound underwent further expansion, particularly in the renovation of its gate towers.
 Although social changes influenced the residence, the preservation and promotion of the family's cultural traditions remained central to the renovation efforts.

 Generations of construction led to a more rational and scientifically planned layout, with multiple enclosed yet interconnected spatial units.
 Aesthetic enhancements were also emphasized through intricate carvings on key architectural features, including the main gate and screen walls.
 These decorative elements not only contributed to the visual appeal but also reinforced auspicious motifs symbolizing blessings and prosperity.
-Cultural symbols, such as ancestral shrines and inscribed plaques, further enriched the compound's cultural significance, embodying the family's deep respect and commitment to their heritage [3].
+Cultural symbols, such as ancestral shrines and inscribed plaques, further enriched the compound's cultural significance, embodying the family's deep respect and commitment to their heritage [2].